 Paul is survived a son Ronald Rancourt of Greenville and two daughters Suzanne Beaulieu and her husband Michael of North Smithfield and Michelle Rizzo and her partner Spencer MacDonald of Manville.
 He was the brother of Guy Rancourt, Denise Gervais, Helen Bernier, Rachel Corriveau, Yvette Gladu, Aline Laramee and the late Raymond Rancourt.
 He is also survived by several grandchildren, several great-grandchildren and many nieces and nephews and their families.

-A Mass of Christian Burial in St. James Church, 33 Division St. Manville will be held at a later date when all may gather to honor and remember Paul.
-Please refer to the funeral home web site for updated information.
+A Mass of Christian Burial in St. James Church, 33 Division St. Manville will be Saturday August 22, 2020 at 10:00 am.
 Burial will be private.
 In lieu of flowers memorial donation may be made to either the Woonsocket Veterans Memorial Museum 78 Earle St. Woonsocket, RI.
 02895 www.veteransmemorialmeuseumri.org or the St. Ann Arts & Cultural Center P.O.
 Box 79 Woonsocket, RI.
 02895 www.stannartsandculturalcenter.org.
 These organizations were very near and dear to Paul’s heart.

 Arrangements are in the care of the Menard-Lacouture Funeral Home, 71 Central St. Manville.